 This is one of your database records in action, when you have cards related to it:

-As you can see, I have one client called Carolina and we won her on our Sales Pipeline, meaning that we automatically created a card for her on our Accounts Receivable pipe.
-In your database, you can now see all cards that are related to one single client.
+As you can see, I have one client named Carolina and we won her on our Sales Pipeline, meaning that we automatically created a card for her on our Accounts Receivable pipe.
+In your database, you can now see all cards that are related to a single client.